Azure Synapse

 Azure Synapse uses the Microsoft SQL Server JDBC driver, which can be downloaded from Microsoft website (at time of writing, from https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server).

-Make sure to select the version which is appropriate for your version of SQL Server and your version of Java.
+Make sure to select a version which is appropriate for your version of SQL Server and your version of Java.
 At the time of writing, these constraints are summarized here.
-In particular, Java 8 requires driver 4.2 or later, and Java 10 requires driver 7.0 or later.

 • Download the “tar.gz” distribution archive (for Unix)